yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_patch_sp.md

 ---
-title: 'Apply a patch, service pack or a product update'
+title: Apply a patch, update, or service pack
-linkTitle: Apply a patch or service pack
+linkTitle: Apply a patch or update
 weight: 108
 date: 2019-09-18T00:00:00.000Z
 description: >-
-  Apply a patch or a service pack (SP) to an API Gateway or API Manager container deployment.
+  Apply a patch, update, or service pack (SP) to an API Gateway or API Manager container deployment.
 ---

-In a container deployment, a patch or service pack is rolled out using an orchestration tool (for example, Kubernetes or OpenShift) after new Docker images containing the patch or service pack are pushed to the Docker registry.
+In a container deployment, a patch or update is rolled out using an orchestration tool (for example, Kubernetes or OpenShift) after new Docker images containing the patch or update are pushed to the Docker registry.
 This enables you to perform a rolling zero downtime update of services.

 ## Apply a patch